Preparation

 • Racism is a global social phenomenon that cannot be viewed isolated from its historical connection with colonialism, enslavement, economic exploitation and the emergence of capitalism, which impacts today’s society in large.

 • Racism can be expressed in a very clear and obvious manner, for example by people who declare their racist and xenophobic attitude openly.
-In this, humans are explicitely seen and treated as less-human or less-worthy merely because of their birth place, their outward appearance, their religious believe or culture.
-This also includes denying other people safety by manifesting human-made geographical borders.
+In this, humans are explicitly seen and treated as less-human and less-worth merely because of their birth place, their outward appearance, their religion or language.
+This also includes denying other people safety.

 • Racism also manifests itself in other forms of subconscious individual behaviour, thought and language, but also in our institutions and law.
 It is much more difficult to point out these subliminal and complex forms of racism.
-Our society and therefore all of us carry many of those unconscious forms of racism with us, as they have been existent for centuries.
-Therefore, it is always important and necessary to deal with racism responsibly, even if you already understand yourself as anti-racist.
+Our society and therefore all of us carry many of those unconscious forms of racism with us.
+Because of those different forms of racism, the term racism is also used in plural.
+Therefore, it is always important and necessary to deal with racism and racisms responsibly, even if you already understand yourself as anti-racist.

 Consequences of racism

-• If only certain people can easily get a visa to travel the world while others have to risk a dangerous journey across the Mediterranean in a rubber boat to try and find safety, it’s racism.
+• This is racism: Some people get visa easily or even do not need one to travel around the globe while others have to risk a dangerous journey across the Mediterranean Sea or other routes to try and find safety.

-Have a look at the Henley-Passport-Index which shows how many countries you can travel to without a visa with which passport.
+Please have a look at the Henley-Passport-Index, which shows how many countries you can travel to without a visa with which passport and demonstrates how nationality influences (un)freedom to travel.

-• If people are given a certain value depending on how productive they are considered to be and all asylum and migration law is basically based on this, it’s racism.
+• This is racism: If people are given a certain value depending on how productive they seem to be for the economy and all asylum and migration law is basically based on this.
+This means that people are denied freedom of movement if they are not considered economically productive.

-Our reading tip : Achille Mbembe - Critique of Black Reason)
+Our book tip: Achille Mbembe - Critique of Black Reason

 • This profounder form of racism is also called structural racism.